zerocracy/words/md/faq.md

   small enough to complete in under an hour, and we pay nearly the same amount for every task.
-If a task turns out to be larger, the developer is encouraged to complete a minimal, meaningful slice of work and leave the remaining pieces as TO-DO [puzzles][PDD] in the code.
+If a task turns out to be larger, the developer is [encouraged][quality-vs-speed] to complete a minimal, meaningful slice of work and leave the remaining pieces as TO-DO [puzzles][PDD] in the code.
 After the merge, our system [automatically][0pdd] scans the repository, detects newly created [puzzles][PDD], and converts them into